Admissions

 It’s an extremely competitive job market, it helps to have an edge

-At one of the world’s top public universities, our reputation becomes your reputation!
-Even further, you’ll be joining UC Berkeley Graduate School of Journalism, renowned for training fearless, versatile journalists—many of whom are award-winning alumni shaping journalism today.
+At one of the world’s top public universities and the #1 public university in the U.S., our reputation becomes your reputation!
+Even further, you’ll be joining UC Berkeley Graduate School of Journalism, renowned for training fearless, versatile journalists—many of whom are award-winning alums shaping journalism today.
 Berkeley Journalism consistently ranks among the nation’s and world’s leading journalism schools.

 Learn More